Aussi Pom - Dog Breed Info, Temperament & Facts

 Aussie Poms can vary in size, weight, and color, but they often have a smaller version of a Shepherd’s appearance with Pomeranian traits and Australian Shepherd markings.
 Their coats are silky, full, and straight, requiring regular brushing to keep them looking their best.
 Despite not being recognized by the American Kennel Club’s purebred registry, Aussie Poms are gaining popularity in North America and Europe.

-Ahead, we look at Aussi Pom dog breed, its history, personality, pros and cons of owning an Aussi Pom, characteristics, and must-know facts.
-We will also examine how to care for this breed and a lot more.
+Ahead, we look at Aussi Pom dog breed, its history, personality, pros and cons of owning an Aussi Pom, characteristics, and must-see facts.
+We will also examine how to care for this breed and more.
 Prepare for a tail-wagging adventure into the world of Aussi Poms!

 Dog Breed Aussi Pom